RenderKit/oidn/doc/gallery.md

 This page contains a few sample screenshots of different renderings denoised with Open Image Denoise.
 The original noisy images are also shown.
-Hover over an image to move the slider between the original and denoised versions.
+Hover over an image (or tap on it if you have a touchscreen) to move the slider between the original and denoised versions.

 If *you* have created any notable images using Open Image Denoise and would like to share them on this page, please [send us an